 One of the best ways to keep meaningful contact with existing customers (and also draw in new ones) is to offer giveaways and gifts to your customers.
 A well-kept database can help you manage who you're contacting, when, and all sorts of other ways to help your business.

-Let's take a look at how giveaways and gifts can make a difference with your customers and below, we'll highlight 10 examples of giveaway to help you out!
+Let's take a look at how giveaways and gifts can make a difference with your customers and below, we'll highlight 10 examples of giveaways to help you out!

-Why should I have a giveaway and gift strategy?
+- Why should I have a customer loyalty giveaway and gift strategy?